 In accordance with the goals of the Parapsychological Association to achieve a scientific understanding of psychic phenomena, including telepathy, clairvoyance, remote viewing, psychokinesis, psychic healing, and precognition, experimental research is a primary target for support, but proposals addressing phenomenological, sociological, historical, and other approaches will be considered.
 Applications for renewal of grants are also acceptable.
 The committee will accept brief, formal proposals (less than 3,000 words), in either plain text or an MS Word document, preferably submitted electronically.
 The proposal should have a cover page with the Title and a brief abstract (50 words or less) of the research, contact information for the applicant, and a short statement of personal qualifications.
 The latter should include indication of student status or a degree from an accredited university.
 The body of the proposal should describe the proposed research with a clear statement of the hypothesis or other focus of the work, a short summary of the relevant literature, some information about methodology, a statement of the resources needed along with a budget, an expected time-line for completion, and plans for formal presentation and/or publication of the work.
 Letters of support from people who will be involved in supervising or helping with the work, or other relevant documentation, will substantially assist the committee in its deliberations.

 Judgments will be made based on the quality of the proposal and its prospects for completion as a useful contribution to the field.
-Applications must be submitted by June 30, and awards will be announced at the PA's Annual meeting.
+Applications should follow the guidelines below or optionally use this template, and must be submitted by June 30th.

-Please send all materials and inquiries to: Dr. Harvey Irwin, firstname.lastname@example.org.
+Please send all materials and inquiries to: Dr. Patrizio Tressoldi at email@example.com.